arentil/SimpleCanvas/README.md

 ### Building SimpleCanvas from Scratch

 Before build, make sure that you have installed latest graphic card drivers that supports OpenGL 4.5 or later.

+If you are using laptop with a dual grahic cards(e.g Intel and Nvidia), you can use this [INSTRUCTION](https://www.linuxbabe.com/desktop-linux/switch-intel-nvidia-graphics-card-ubuntu) to check how to use Nvidia.

 Building SimpleCanvas in virtualized systems like Linux on VirtualBox or WSL(2) may not work since they not support such OpenGL versions.

 #### Linux